 It’s an excellent time to consider mortgages in Portugal.
-Interest rates are low and the Portuguese housing market is extremely solid with good potential for future growth.
+The Portuguese housing market is extremely solid with good potential for future growth.

 Don’t forget that with the Golden Visa, there’ll be a minimum threshold that you’ll need to meet outright, without financing.
 But a mortgage can help you with anything beyond that.